reedse/4p02-flask-app/README.md

 ### Sample Tests

 - Feature in homepage: Notes add or delete, Weather check, OpenAi text generation (model 4o)
-- For OpenAI text generation, after asking and click ask button, it takes about 5 secs to get the response back from API
+- For OpenAI text generation, after asking question and clicking ask button, it takes about 5 secs to get the response back from API and load it up on the browser
 - for API keys, refer to our group chat #general discussion

-## Built on top of this tutorials with some minor tweaks/additions
+## Built on top of this tutorial with some minor tweaks/additions

 - [Python Website Full Tutorial - Flask, Authentication, Databases & More](https://www.youtube.com/watch?v=dam0GPOAvVI&t=2317s)